 When the engine is cold, the temperature of a vehicle’s cooling system is the same as outside pressure.
 That’s why you don’t get a “pfft!” of escaping pressure when you open the cap.
 It’s only when the coolant heats up that the pressure increases.

-What is “pressure” though?
-At a molecular level, it’s molecules bouncing around and off each other and against the walls.
+But what is “pressure”?
+At a molecular level, pressure comes from molecules bouncing around and off each other and against the walls.
 The higher the energy (the temperature), the higher the pressure, which means the more space the molecules take.

-A physics class metaphor is people at a party.
+A classic physics class metaphor for pressure is people at a party.
 If they’re all standing still, you can pack many people into the room.
 But the more vigorously and crazily they start dancing, the more space they’ll take.
 Once they reach boiling point, they spill out onto the street, or something (I think?
-I haven’t been to a party like that…).
+I haven’t been to a party like that…), which is equivalent to your radiator cap hissing.

 Anyway, the cooling system is designed to work at certain pressure, a function of the pump and the operating temperature.
 At that pressure it moves coolant around all parts of the engine and radiator effectively.